 If cymbals are included, make sure there's a brand name on them – you don't want cymbals no one is willing to claim.
 If you end up deciding to buy cymbals separately, there are loads of options – more info below.

-Buying a used beginner drum set
+Buying a used beginner or kid's drum kit

-Drums, cymbals and hardware don't tend to lose quality with use unless they're mistreated, and you can find nice gear at a good price shopping for used gear.
+Drums, cymbals, and hardware don't tend to lose quality with use unless they're mistreated, and you can find nice gear at a good price shopping for used gear.
 Most instrument stores will have used gear, and if you're in a shop with a good reputation you can feel pretty confident you're getting something in good condition.

 How to inspect used drum equipment